All Episodes

 And there's a part of me that thinks that kind of thing ought to be able to be overcome.

-We ought to be able to somehow reach people who hate this country and tell them they're wrong and turn them in a different direction for their own good.
+We ought to be able to somehow reach people who hate this country and tell them they're wrong and turn them in a different direction for their own good and for the country's own good.

-When I tell you that there are people that have a chip on their shoulder about this kind of think it's it's it's not deserving of superpower status, that the country was founded in immorality.
+When I tell you that there are people that have a chip on their shoulder about this kind of think it's not deserving of superpower status, that the country was founded in immorality.

 It was unjust.